vihanb/OEIS-Lookup/README.md

-# Figura
+# Putt
-A very short golfing language
+A smarter golfing language

+---
+Putt is written in Python, it requires:
+ - `urllib2`
+ - `lxml`
+ - `beautifulsoup4`